Ammaar-Alam/doorUnlocker/readme.md

 3. Use the toggle switch to open or close the door
 4. The emergency close button can be used to quickly secure the door

-For more detailed usage instructions, check out our [User Guide](docs/USER_GUIDE.md).
+For more detailed usage instructions, check out my [User Guide](docs/USER_GUIDE.md).

 ## Configuration